michaeljohnbrown3/hackintosh/README.md

 4. In the system BIOS, set the boot priority to the UEFI Flash Drive, Save & Exit
 5. Upon rebooting, you should see the OpenCore picker, where you can selected MacOS to boot from.
 If you do not make a selection, it should automatically select the MacOS partition.

 Keep in mind, the reason this works is best understood by reading through Dortania's explanation of the <a href="https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/boot.html#opencore-booting" target="_blank">MacOS Boot Process</a>.
+This version of the EFI has boot picker, verbose mode, and debugging all engaged, so [read this section](#boot-picker-verbose-mode-and-debugging) to learn how to turn these settings off.

 ---